California Lawmakers Expected To Apologize For U.S. Internment Of Japanese Americans

 The law also included a direct apology "on behalf of the Nation."

-"What is most important in this bill has less to do with property than with honor," Reagan said at the time, "for here we admit a wrong.
+"What is most important in this bill has less to do with property than with honor," Reagan said at the time, "for here, we admit a wrong.
 Here we reaffirm our commitment as a nation to equal justice under the law."

-But Muratsuchi says California also owes survivors a separate apology.
+Muratsuchi says California owes survivors a separate apology.

 "Unfortunately, during the years leading up to World War II, California was at the forefront and led the nation in so many ways in fanning the flames of racism and immigrant scapegoating against Japanese Americans," he explains, pointing to efforts by state lawmakers decades before the war to limit or strip the legal rights of Japanese Americans.